PeterCamilleri/fibonacci_rng/README.md

 not.
 However, it doesn't matter either.
 The bytes method was added to improve interoperability with the standard Random class.
 Thus deprecating it was a mistake.
 This note serves to announce that the bytes method is not going away.
-The source code will say it is deprecated until the next code update, but that comment is in error.

 ## Theory of Operation